Browse Tag

 • Instant Confirmation

-Make your own way to Parliament Square, where a bevvy of London’s most famous sights, including Big Ben and the Houses of Parliament, await.
+Make your way to Parliament Square, where a bevvy of London’s most famous sights, including Big Ben and the Houses of Parliament, await.
 Then, meet your guide outside Westminster Abbey and head inside to begin your tour.

 Walk along the same aisle that Prince William and Kate Middleton took their first steps on as a married couple, and get up close to the Coronation Chair, where the British Royals have been crowned for hundreds of years.
 Stroll through the cloisters and see College Garden, thought to be the oldest garden in England, along with the graves of Dickens, Hardy and other famous writers.

-After touring the abbey, make the short stroll to the Houses of Parliament, which sits resplendent along the banks of the Thames River.
+After touring the abbey, you can make a short stroll to the Houses of Parliament, which sits resplendent along the banks of the Thames River.
 Marvel at the golden spires and statues that stud the building’s grandiose facade, and learn about the much-snapped Elizabeth Tower, which houses the Big Ben bell.
 Then, continue inside and enjoy a roughly 1.5-hour tour.
 Take in highlights such as Westminster Hall, Queen’s Robing Room, the Royal Gallery and the Lords Chamber, and gain a fascinating insight into Britain’s modern-day politics.

-Your tour then concludes outside the Houses of Parliament, leaving you free to continue sightseeing independently or make your own way back to your accommodation.
+Your tour then concludes outside the Houses of Parliament, leaving you free to continue sightseeing independently or make your way back to your accommodation.

-Schedule Details
+Tour Schedule Details

 Departure Point: